Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Proposed Methodology

-\textbf{Federated learning: downstream tasks.} Our pre-training approach aims to serve several downstream FL tasks.
-In each downstream task, a central server is connected to a set of clients $G$.
-Starting from the initialized model $w^0$, each FL task iterates between parallel local training at the clients and global aggregations at the server, across multiple communication rounds.
-In each downstream training round $r$, every client $g \in G$ downloads the previous global model $w^{r-1}$ from the server and subsequently updates it through multiple iterations of stochastic gradient descent (SGD) using their local dataset, denoted $D_g$.
-After all clients have completed their local model updates, the updated local models, denoted $w^{r}_{g}$, are uploaded to the server for aggregation.
-This aggregation results in a new global model $w^{r} = \sum_{g \in G}\frac{|D_g|}{|D|} w^{r}_g$ assuming FedAvg~\citep{McMahan2017CommunicationEfficientLO} is employed, where $D$ represents the aggregated training set comprising data from all clients and $|D|$ denotes the number of samples in dataset $D$.
-This entire process is iterated for $R$ communication rounds until convergence.
+\textbf{Federated downstream tasks.} Referring to Figure~\ref{fig:overview}, {\system} aims to provide a robust initialization for any downstream FL tasks.
+In each of these downstream tasks, we assume a central server is connected to a set of clients $G$.
+Starting from the initialized model $w^0$, each FL task iterates between (i) local training at the clients and (ii) global aggregations at the server, across multiple communication rounds.
+In each downstream round $r$, every client $g \in G$ downloads the previous global model $w^{r-1}$ from the server and subsequently updates it through multiple iterations of stochastic gradient descent (SGD) using its local dataset, denoted $D_g$.
+After completing their local updates, clients upload their updated models, denoted $w^{r}_{g}$, to the server for aggregation.
+This aggregation results in a new global model $w^{r} = \sum_{g \in G}\frac{|D_g|}{|D|} w^{r}_g$ assuming FedAvg~\citep{McMahan2017CommunicationEfficientLO} is employed, where $|D|$ is the total data samples across all clients.
+This entire process is iterated over $r = 1,..., R$ communication rounds for each task.